Francescde/joycontrol/README.md

       "link": "/view/home"
   }
 ```
 script: actionType value 5.
-On press it execute an script To stopid you can press the button again.
-Required field script
+On press it execute an script repeats times(-1 forever).
+To stop it you can press the button again.
+Required field script.
+Optional field repeats
 ```
  {
       "center": {